1havran/es2esm/README.md

 ## Design
 1. There is an app called *end2end_app* that should be installed on the Search Head.
-2. There is scheduled search each minute that generates the alert on invalid searches.
-Alerts contain sid, unique identifier of the search.
+2. There is scheduled search executed each minute that generates the alert on invalid searches.
+Alerts contain sid - unique identifier of the search.
 3. Alerts are piped to "| sendevent" command.
 4. sendevent command will display the events in the GUI and forwards the events to multiple destinations sequentially.